Derecho-Project/cascade/src/service/README.md

 ```

 # To Run the Cascade Service Example
 Once cascade is built, you will find five folders named `n0` to `n4` in `<build_dir>/src/service/cfg/`.
-Each of them contains a configuration file to run a demo service node on localhost with the localhost IP and RDMA API layer over TCP/IP.
+Each of them contains a configuration file to run a demo service node with localhost IP and RDMA API layer over TCP/IP.
 In the folder, start the node by calling:
 ```
 # ../../server
 ```